javierbyte/javierbyte/README.md

 **Hola, I'm Javier! 👋**

 I'm a Software Developer from México 🇲🇽 living in Berlin, Germany 🇩🇪.
-I enjoy creating frontend experiments, design tools and small games.
+I enjoy creating frontend experiments, design tools and games.
 Learn more about my projects on my website [javier.xyz](https://javier.xyz/).

-**Recent digital art projects:**
+**Recent projects:**
+- [Brutalita Sans](https://brutalita.com/), an experimental monospace font and font editor, edit in your browser and download the font.
 - [PINTR](https://javier.xyz/pintr/), create plotter-like line drawings from your images.
 - [Sombras.app](https://sombras.app/), create art with shadows.
 Play with shadows, lights, 3D objects.
-- [Astroboi](https://javier.xyz/astroboi/), rhythm game.
-Hop through the walls at the rythm of the music.
-Made with three.js